tdolan21/trivia-game/README.md

 The code isn't ideal.
 Would like to rewrite and store function within larger objects.

 Many functions require hiding and deleting elements, would like to create a more efficient flow for the program.

+## To Do's

+Would like to add more animations and do some visual tweaks to the program.

+Need to make design responsive.